IntegerMan/VisualizingCode/README.md

 ## File Analysis

 - [ ] Get a true nested tree hierarchy going on TreeView
-- [ ] Clean up the labels & visuals on the box plot
+- [x] Clean up the labels & visuals on the box plot
-- [ ] Sort the box plot by median
+- [x] Sort the box plot by median
-- [ ] Clean up / color code the lines of code
+- [ ] Clean up / color code the histogram
 - [ ] Export data to a CSV that can be used in other areas

 ## Git Commit Analysis